PrzeChoj/gips/README.md

-For an in-depth analysis of the package performance, capabilities, and comparison with similar packages, see an article “Learning permutation symmetries with gips in R” by `gips`’ developers Adam Chojecki, Paweł Morgen, Bartosz Kołodziejek available on [arXiv:2307.00790](https://arxiv.org/abs/2307.00790).
+For an in-depth analysis of the package performance, capabilities, and comparison with similar packages, see an article “Learning permutation symmetries with gips in R” by `gips` developers Adam Chojecki, Paweł Morgen, Bartosz Kołodziejek available on [arXiv:2307.00790](https://arxiv.org/abs/2307.00790).